moq-wg/moq-transport/draft-ietf-moq-transport.md

 or expires at an unknown time.
 Expires is advisory and a subscription can end prior to the expiry time or last longer.

-* Group Order: Indicates the subscrption will be delivered in Ascending (0x1) or Descending (0x2) order by group.
+* Group Order: Indicates the subscription will be delivered in Ascending (0x1) or Descending (0x2) order by group.
 See {{priorities}}.
 Values of 0x0 and those larger than 0x2 are a protocol error.